 Using responsible practices to conserve and create energy

-We have established a Director, Global Energy Service position, with worldwide responsibility, and we maintain an energy management system.
-The corporate Environment, Health, and Safety department reviews this program annually.
-Program objectives are supported by a number of other company initiatives that address energy issues, including our EHS Policy, review of capital investments and acquisitions for EHS impacts, and green chemistry reviews.
+We have established a Global Energy & Sustainability Services team, with worldwide responsibility and oversight of energy management throughout the company.
+Program objectives are supported by a number of other company initiatives that address energy issues, including our EOHSS Policy, engineering standards and review of capital investments.
 As a result, our new facilities make use of state-of-the art, energy-efficient technologies.

 Currently, several of our facilities around the world have systems that generate electricity on site, including:

 - Princeton Pike, New Jersey

 Some of these locations have cogeneration facilities on site.
 Cogeneration produces electricity plus steam or hot water for site operations using one fuel (typically natural gas), thereby greatly increasing efficiency and decreasing the site's use of purchased electricity.

 Our manufacturing facility in Shanghai, China has installed two solar photovoltaic systems.
 These rooftop systems will generate over 400,000 kilowatt-hours of energy annually, resulting in greenhouse gas emissions reduction of 250 metric tons.

 Solar photovoltaic arrays have been installed in several facilities across New Jersey.
 A rooftop solar PV system at our Princeton Pike site generates nearly 10% of the site’s total annual electricity needs.
 Our Lawrenceville site hosts a solar photovoltaic system which came on-line in late 2019.